This article was updated on November 13, 2019.

 Like growing numbers of consumers, you may be relying more and more on your smartphone as a convenient shopping tool, both online and at checkout in physical stores.

-Not only can you enjoy a more secure mobile shopping experience, but done the right way, using your smart device may be safer than making purchases with cash or via your laptop or personal computer, says Karl Mattson, City National Bank's chief information security officer.
+Not only can you enjoy a more secure mobile shopping experience, but done the right way, using your smart device may be safer than making purchases with cash or via your laptop or personal computer, said Briane Grey, City National Bank's manager of corporate security.

 A significant amount of credit card fraud happens on personal computers, which generally aren't updated as frequently as smartphones and are therefore easier to hack, he notes, citing an upswing in illicit "card not present" transactions using stolen account numbers.